Consistent branding on social media is an important thing for many reasons…

 But before we wrap up, we’re going to leave you with…

 3 Key Tips To Remember To Drive Optimal Results

 1. Start with social platforms that your audience is the most prevalent on.

-If you need help determining this, you can check out our top social media platforms post.
+If you need help determining this, you can check out our top social media platforms for brands post.

-But if you’re a little short on manpower, or you’re at a stage where you cannot outsource to a social media management company like LYFE…
+But if you’re a little short on manpower, or you’re at a stage where you cannot outsource and get professional social media marketing solutions like ours…

 …you don’t want to stretch yourself too thin by posting on all the platforms right out of the gates.